Trip Duration

 Difficulty Level: Moderate

-Fun Fact: Despite popular belief, Mount Everest isn’t visible from Base Camp.
-The best views come from the trail between Gorak Shep and Mt.
-Everest base camp or from Kala Patthar the next morning.
+Fun Fact: Despite popular belief, Everest isn’t visible from Base Camp.
+The best views come from the trail between Gorak Shep and Everest base camp or from Kala Patthar which you’ll hike the next morning.

 Walking Hours: 7 To 8 Hours Trekking